RUN BETTER WITH OUR NEWSLETTER

 Energy gels should be taken just before or during exercise.
 They work by immediately raising your blood sugar level.

 If you are not exercising, the body will release insulin and convert into long term stores (glycogen) actually leading to lower blood sugar levels.
 Thus if you take energy gels 1 or 2 hours before a race, you can be left feeling tired at the start of the race.
 However, once you are running, the body will be using all the glucose released.
-I advise not taking energy gels more than 10 minutes before start of race / warm up.
+We advise not taking energy gels more than 10 minutes before start of race / warm-up.

 Studies have suggested that a combination of glucose and fructose in a 2:1 ratio can lead to a higher uptake of carbohydrate than just relying on glucose.
 Glucose has a very high GI index (increases blood sugar immediately) Fructose has a lower GI index and raises your blood sugar levels more gradually.
 Therefore, this combination can be good for long distance running who are struggling to take on enough carbohydrate during a race.